 Investment Geeks Only

 If you think you’d rather move on to more important stuff than investing minutiae disregard this paragraph.
 For the money nerds out there, read on… Another consideration with all of these alternative indexes is that it is quite likely you can achieve close to the same results just by playing with the weightings and getting a little fancy with indexes that focus on small-cap stocks and value stocks.
 Check out Dan Bortolotti’s “Uber Tuber” model portfolio to see what I mean.
 The basic idea is that you overweight parts of your portfolio to take advantage of the fact that smaller cap stocks have outperformed the big boys by a considerable margin in the past.
 As well, stocks that fit “value criteria” as a group have also outperformed the rest of the field.
 Once again, you’re essentially betting that there are inefficiencies in the market.
 If you choose to enact a strategy like this I personally believe it will give you most of what you are getting from a fundamental index with much less of a fee drag (lower MERs).

 If you like reading about this stuff there is a chance some of these new strategies could add 1-3% to your overall investment results.
 That being said, many of these theories remain largely unproven in the modern context and I’m dubious as to if their outperformance will continue going forward (if something works, money flows to it – thus increasing value, and it all evens out again – then we’re right back at basic indexing being the king).

-Personally, I will be sticking to basic bread-and-butter ETFs that I recommend.
-I love the simplicity, I love recommending simplicity, I love concentrating on the personal finance stuff that is more important than this debate.
-If these type of new-age index ETFs keep establishing a good track record and their fees continue to fall, they might be something to consider in the future.
+Personally, I will be sticking to the basic bread-and-butter ETFs that I recommend.
+I love the simplicity, I love recommending simplicity, and I love concentrating on the personal finance stuff that is more important than this debate.
+If these types of new-age index ETFs keep establishing a good track record and their fees continue to fall, they might be something to consider in the future.